Magic (1978 film): Reception

+Box office

+According to Goldman, "The movie was successful and money was made.
+It was not a huge hit but it was a commercial success in America."

+Steven Spielberg, who had wanted to direct Magic, went to see it in cinemas and "realized that it was a hell of a lot better than what I would have done."

+Critical

 Gene Siskel of the Chicago Tribune gave the film a complete four-star review, explaining it was because "[the film] scared me, because I admired Hopkins' performance as much as any in this year, and because it would have been so easy for a film such as this to fail."
 He later ranked it at number 9 on his list of the 10 best films of 1978.
 On the syndicated film review program Sneak Previews, Roger Ebert admired Hopkins' and Burgess Meredith's performances, and Attenborough's direction but expressed disappointment at the final act, stating "I don't think the screenplay does justice to the talent of the people who get into the picture."

 Vincent Canby of The New York Times wrote that "Magic is neither eerie nor effective.
 It is, however, very heavy of hand."
 He praised Hopkins' performance, but criticized the screenplay for spending "too much time on irrelevant details, including flashbacks and jumps forward that neither inform nor amuse but simply look trendy in the dated fashion of that word."
 Similarly, Dale Pollock of Variety wrote: "The dilemma of 'Magic' is that the results never live up to the standards established in the film's opening half-hour.
 Through flashbacks and claustrophobic editing by John Booth, the relationship between Hopkins and his eerily-realistic dummy, Fats, is well-documented.
 So is the introduction of Burgess Meredith, well cast as a Swifty Lazar-type of superagent ...It's this stereotyped plotting and conclusion that robs 'Magic' of its initial, special quality".
 Judith Martin, reviewing for The Washington Post, ended her review, writing "the thrills of a conventional horror story have been blown up so pretentiously that they're no more scary than balloon monsters."